GlitchCog/AStarGazer/README.md

                 one block and east/west one block.
     Euclidean - This is normal distance calculated by the Pythagorean formula: d = sqrt((a_x-b_x)^2+(a_y-b_y)^2)
-    Euclidean Squared - This is the normal distance formula, but without taking the square root.
+    Euclidean Squared - This heuristic is an optimized version of the Euclidean heuristic.
+It is the normal distance formula, but without taking the square root.
 Because the distance is only used to compare, comparing the squares of two values still works to determine which path is shorter.
-This heuristic is an optimized version of the Euclidean hueuristic.
+Is does weight the from-cost (g) much less than the to-cost (h) because the from- cost is added up incrementally while the to-cost is calculated in one big piece.
+This is caused because the distance between the start and the cursor is many very small steps squared individually before being added up (often just 1, which is not increased by being squared at all) so the Euclidean squared heuristic is much greedier about getting to its goal.
+                Sometimes this imbalance will cause it to select a less optimal path closer to the start in favor of a better path closer to the goal.

 Neighbors - Select the method by which neighboring tiles are selected.